epistery/white-list/README.md

 # Epistery White-List Agent

-On-chain access control for websites using Ethereum addresses and rivet delegation.
+On-chain access control for websites using Ethereum addresses and epistery delegation.

 ## Overview